Samuel Bronston: The Fall of the Roman Empire

-Prior to his success with El Cid (1961), Bronston wanted Anthony Mann to direct another epic for him.
+Before his success with El Cid (1961), Bronston wanted Anthony Mann to direct another epic for him.
 Having finished filming El Cid, Mann saw an Oxford concise edition of Edward Gibbon's six-volume series The History of the Decline and Fall of the Roman Empire near the front window at the Hatchards bookshop.
 Mann did not read the entire edition but selected the focal point of Marcus Aurelius's death and his son Commodus's reign as the beginning of the end of Rome's decline as an imperial power, as theorized by Roman historians.

-Bronston was enthusiastic about the adaptation; he announced the film's development in September 1961, with Mann to direct and Charlton Heston to star.
-However, Heston backed out having disliked an early draft of the script, and agreed to star in 55 Days at Peking.
-In response, Bronston had the construction replica of the Roman Forum dismantled, and replaced with the Forbidden City sets.
+Enthusiastic about the project, Bronston announced the film's development in September 1961, with Mann and Charlton Heston as the director and featured star, respectively.
+However, Heston backed out as he disliked an early draft of the script, and agreed to star in 55 Days at Peking.
+In response, Bronston had the construction replica of the Roman Forum dismantled and replaced with the Forbidden City sets.
 When 55 Days was completed, the replica set was rebuilt to the scale of 400 x 230 metres (1312 x 754 feet).
 Ben Barzman and Basilio Franchina, an Italian screenwriter, were selected to write the screenplay, while an ensemble cast included Stephen Boyd, Sophia Loren, Alec Guinness, Christopher Plummer, James Mason, Anthony Quayle, Omar Sharif, John Ireland, and Mel Ferrer.